The Column formula data type is for showing the result of a formula expression that computes a value based on other cells in the same row.

 - Not in Table Header: Like all other column-wide data types, the Column formula data type does not apply to cells above the table header.

 - References: Column formulas can only contain references to columns or to fixed cells, not relative cells or ranges.
 To reference a column, simply type in the letter for the column.
 For instance, if you wanted to add Columns B and C, you would type "B+C".
 To reference a fixed cell, type the cell location with USD currency symbols before the column and cell reference (to refer to A1, you would type $A$1).
 For instance, if you wanted to add columns B and C divided by the value in A1, you would enter (B+C)/$A$1.

 - Formula: You can use any formula available in Spreadsheet.com.
-For more information, see our articles on formulas.
+For more information, see our section on Functions.

 If you need to reference other cells outside of a row or a range of cells you can always apply a formula to a cell and paste it to the other cells in that column.
-Or check out our other column-only data types, as detailed in our Introduction to Data Types article.
+Read on to learn more about the rest of Spreadsheet.com's Data Types.